-Shannon Sykora enters his second year in a head coaching capacity.
+Shannon Sykora enters his third year in a head coaching capacity of the women's golf team.
 He was named the acting head coach in June 2012, and took over as head coach in March 2013.

-For two years, Sykora served as the assistant coach for the men’s and women’s golf teams.
-He brought over 11 years of professional and instructional experience to the Buccaneers, four years of that span concentrating on private instruction.
+For two years, Sykora served as the assistant coach for the Buccaneers men’s and women’s golf teams.
+He brought over 11 years of professional and instructional experience to Barry, which included four years of private instruction.

 In 2012-13, Sykora led the Buccaneers to a third place finish at the NCAA Division II National Championships.
 Sophomore golfer Nancy Vergara won the individual national title, shooting a rock solid 3-over 291 in Daytona Beach.
 It marked the first time in school history the Bucs qualified for back-to-back national championship events.
 Barry won the Flagler Fall Slam, while finishing second in the Division II Fall Preview and Southwest Minnesota State Spring Invite.
 Both of their runner-up finishes came on the course where the NCAA Championships were held.
 Vergara became Barry's first individual national champion.